 Henry moved to Princeton in 1832 from the Albany Academy where he taught Mathematics and Natural Philosophy for eight years [20].
-Upon arriving in Princeton, Joseph Henry was provided use of a house that stood immediately to the west of Nassau Hall.
-At that time there were three professor’s houses; one occupied by the Prof. of Chemistry and Vice President John Maclean Jr.; another by Prof. of Mathematics Albert Dod; and the third by Prof. Henry and his family.
-Henry’s assigned home had been used previously by Prof. Henry Vethake, the faculty member that he was replacing [6, 7].
+Upon arriving in Princeton, Joseph Henry was provided the use of a house that stood immediately to the west of Nassau Hall.
+At that time, there were three professors’ houses: one occupied by professor of Chemistry and College Vice President John Maclean Jr.; another by professor of Mathematics Albert Dod; and the third by Prof. Henry and his family.
+Henry’s assigned home had been used previously by Prof. Henry Vethake, the faculty member whom he was replacing [6, 7].

 Figure 2 is a map drawn by Prof. Henry for his brother, James Henry, in an 1833 letter [21].
-Henry’s house, labeled “our house” in Figure 2, can be seen also in Figure 3, a circa 1825 drawing of the front campus by an unknown artist [22].
-Henry’s original house is located immediately to the right of Nassau Hall in Figure 3 and it faces the street (Nassau Street).
-Figure 4 shows a cropped image of this house that exhibits 5 bays in a Federal style.
-The house to the left of Nassau Hall in Figure 3 (labeled as the “steward’s house” in Figure 2) is visually similar to Henry’s house.
+Henry’s house, labeled “our house” in Figure 2, can also be seen in Figure 3, a circa 1825 drawing of the front campus by an unknown artist [22].
+In Figure 3, Henry’s original house is located immediately to the right of Nassau Hall and it faces the street (Nassau Street).
+Figure 4 shows a cropped image of this house that exhibits five bays in a Federal style.
+The house to the left of Nassau Hall in Figure 3 (labeled “Steward House” in Figure 2) is visually similar to Henry’s house.